anandprabhakar0507/html-handbook/4-The-document-heading.md

 Loading scripts by default blocks the rendering of the page until the script is parsed and loaded.

-Doing so, the script is loaded and executed after all the page is already parsed and loaded, giving a better experience to the user over keeping it in the `head` tag.
+Doing so, the script is loaded and executed after the whole page is already parsed and loaded, giving a better experience to the user over keeping it in the `head` tag.

 My opinion is that this is now bad practice.
 Let `script` live in the `head` tag.